devicetree-org/devicetree-specification/source/devicenodes.rst

 .. note:: All other standard properties (section FIXME 2.3) are allowed but are optional.

-Table: Table 3-9 Multiple-level and shared cache properties

-Usage legend: R=Required, O=Optional, OR=Optional but Recommended,
-SD=See Definition

-Note: All other standard properties (section FIXME 2.3) are allowed but are optional.

 **Example**

 See the following example of a device tree representation of two CPUs,